nrfconnect/sdk-nrfxlib/nrf_modem/doc/delta_dfu.rst

 A delta update is a binary file, with a :file:`.bin` extension.
 The update file is named in such a way that both the source and destination firmware versions can be identified, for example, :file:`mfw_nrf9160_update_from_1.2.2_to_1.2.3`.
-Modem delta update files are part of the official modem releases and can be found in the `nRF9160 modem firmware zip file`_.
+Modem delta update files are part of the official modem releases and can be found in the `nRF9160 modem firmware zip file`_ or `nRF91x1 LTE firmware zip file`_ depending on the SiP you are using.

 .. note::
    Delta update files might not be available for any two of the modem firmware versions but only for specific versions, as applicable.